 - Where is it?
 Florida

-Fun fact: The Trail’s location and the geography of this narrow state means that the Arizona Trail is within an hour to most people who live in Florida.
+Fun fact: The Trail’s location and the geography of this narrow state means that the trail is within an hour of most people who live in Florida.

 Ice Age Trail